-Breast ultrasound is an imaging test that produces images of the breast using high-frequency sound waves.
+Breast ultrasound is an imaging test that Radiology and Imaging Specialists at Lakeland Regional Health produces images of the breast using high-frequency sound waves.
 As the sound waves bounce off internal breast tissues, they create echoes, which a computer translates into images on a screen.
 Like other imaging tests of the breast, breast ultrasound can show abnormalities and disease within the breast.
 It is fast, painless and completely free of radiation or harmful side effects.

-There are two types of breast ultrasound tests performed at RIS—diagnostic and screening.
+There are two types of breast ultrasound tests performed at RIS at LRH—diagnostic and screening.
+To learn more about breast ultrasound, call our imaging center today at (863) 688-2334.

 Diagnostic breast ultrasound is a test that is recommended to determine the nature of a breast abnormality.
 When a mammogram or self-examination reveals a suspicious area, breast ultrasound can be used to help diagnose it and characterize it.
 With breast ultrasound, the radiologist may be able to determine if the abnormality is a non-cancerous (benign) lump of tissue or a cancerous (malignant) tumor.